Safety Tips for Dating

 - Correspondence containing grammar and spelling mistakes

 - Correspondence containing strange links, inappropriate or harassing photos, or inappropriate or harassing language

 If you receive suspicious or inappropriate correspondence from any of our advertisers or from someone who has seen your ad, please report those instances to us at [email protected] or call 617-496-6686.

 Offline tips for first dates:

 - Get to know someone a bit before you set up a first date.
 You can use Google or other search engines to get information on people.
 If you wish to do a background check on someone before you meet, there are websites that allow you to access that information for a fee.

 - ALWAYS meet in a public place for your first date.
 Meet at a restaurant, a museum or another populated, public place.
-Do not meet in a remote location or at your date’s home or your home on your first date.
-At the end of the date, do not invite your date back to your home or go to their home.
-If someone is pressuring you to do so, leave immediately.
+Do not meet in a remote location or at your date’s home or your home.

 - Tell friends/family about your date.
-Make family or friends aware of your whereabouts, and make sure you take your mobile phone with you in case of emergency.
+Make family or friends aware of your whereabouts, and make sure you take your phone (and charger) with you in case of emergency.

-- Don’t overindulge in alcohol/drugs.
-Stay sober, clear headed and in a position where your judgement is not impaired.
+- Don’t overindulge in alcohol/drugs/mind-altering substances.
+It's best to stay sober, clear headed and in a position where your judgement is not impaired.

-- Transport yourself to and from the first date.
-Drive yourself to and from your first date, take public transportation, have a friend drive you or take a taxi/Uber/Lyft or other ride share option.
-Be in control of your own ride.
+- Transport yourself to and from the date.
+Drive yourself to and from your date, take public transportation, have a friend drive you or take a taxi/Uber/Lyft or other ride share option.

-- Keep personal items with you at all times.
-Keep your purse, wallet, bag near you at all times.
+- Keep your wallet, bag, purse, other personal items near you at all times.
 Keep your drink with you or finish it if you need to excuse yourself in order to avoid it being tampered with.